Vladimir Promyslov

+Life and career

+Promyslov was born in Kabuzhskoye, Kolomensky Uyezd.

 A professional builder, Promyslov graduated from Moscow Construction Engineering Institute, and was appointed head of the Moscow construction department by Nikita Khrushchev.
 In 1963 he was appointed chairman of the Moscow Executive Committee, a position equivalent to that of Mayor.
-During his term the Ostankino tower, the Hotel Russia, and dozens of new subway stations were built.
+During his term the Ostankino Tower, the Rossiya Hotel, and dozens of new subway stations were built.
 In 1980 Moscow hosted the 1980 Summer Olympics, and several sport venues were constructed for it, among them the Luzhniki Stadium and the Olympic Stadium.

-Promyslov also oversaw the completion of the administrative subdivisions reform, which divided Moscow into 20 rayons.
+Promyslov also oversaw the completion of the administrative subdivisions reform, which divided Moscow into 20 raions.
 This reform is now considered unsuccessful and was reverted during the 1990s.

+He died in Moscow, and was buried at the Troyekurovskoye Cemetery.